csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

 $= F_{X}(\frac{y-3}{2})$
 </center>

-And we can calculate the probability density function of $Y$ as formula [22].
+The probability density function of $Y$ can be calculated as shown in equation [22].
 <center>

 <p align="center">